Axia-Tech/AXIA-wiki/docs/maintain/maintain-guides-validator-community.md

 #### Specs

-Are you running the recommended Standard Hardware for AXIASolar?
+Are you running the recommended Standard Hardware for AXIACoin?
 Can you ensure that machines have enough processing power, memory, file storage, and network connectivity?
 It's helpful for nominators to know the specs of the machines a validator uses as to assess how they may perform in the network.
 If a validator is running underpowered machines, they may not want to nominate them, as these can